KazuCocoa/clone-WebDriverAgent-wiki/Common-Issues.md

 ### Failed to authorize rights (0x1) with status: -60007

-If developer mode isn't enabled then you will see message like this:
+If developer mode isn't enabled then you will see similar message to this:
 > DTServiceHub: Instruments wants permission to analyze other processes.
 Please enter an administrator username and password to allow this.
 > Failed to authorize rights (0x1) with status: -60007.